-- The mine operator did not provide a suitable walkway at the rim of the lime surge hopper. - The mine operator did not ensure that a competent person conducted workplace exams in all places prior to miners beginning work. - The mine operator did not provide task training on safety hazards encountered when walking and working on walkways around the lime surge hopper.
+- A suitable walkway at the rim of the lime surge hopper was not provided. - Required workplace exams in all places prior to miners beginning work was not conducted. - Task training on safety hazards encountered when walking and working on walkways around the lime surge hopper was not provided.

 - Provide a suitable walkways and ensure that the walkway is examined by a competent person for conditions that may adversely affect safety before work was performed from the walkway. - Task train employees on safety hazards encountered when walking and working on walkways around hoppers.
 Task train competent persons who conduct workplace exams in all working places. - Check handrails and gates.
-Ensure handrails and gates are substantially constructed, properly secured, and free of defects. - Install mechanical flow-enhancing devices so workers do not have to enter a bin to start or maintain material flow. - Don't stand on material stored in bins.
+Ensure handrails and gates are substantially constructed, properly secured, and free of defects. - Install mechanical flow-enhancing devices so workers do not have to enter a bin to start or maintain material flow. - Do not stand on material stored in bins.
 Material stored in a bin can bridge over the hopper outlet, creating a hidden void below the material surface. - Lock-out, tag-out.
 Do not enter a bin until the supply and discharge equipment is locked out. - Wear a safety belt or harness secured with a lanyard to an adequate anchor point before entering a bin.
 Station a second person near the anchor point to make sure there's no slack in the fall protection system. - Train all miners to recognize fall hazards and properly use fall protection. - Provide safe access to all work places, and discuss and establish safe work procedures.